kexiZeroing/FE-Learning-notes/knowledge/http/cookies and storage.md

 ## sessionStorage and localStorage
 Cookies were once used for client-side storage, but it is now recommended to use modern storage APIs.
 Invoking Web Storage API will create an instance of the `Storage` object, through which data items can be set, retrieved, and removed.
 A different `Storage` object is used for the `sessionStorage` and `localStorage` for each origin.

-- A page session lasts as long as the browser is open, and **survives over page reloads and restores**.
+- A page session lasts as long as the browser is open, and **survives over page reloads and restores**. (same page/tab && same origin)
 - Opening multiple tabs/windows with the same URL creates `sessionStorage` for each tab/window.
 - Closing a tab/window ends the session and clears objects in `sessionStorage`.
 - Data stored in `localStorage` has no expiration time.